mje-nz/dotfiles/README.md

 ~/.dotfiles/setup
 ```

 This will symlink the appropriate files from `.dotfiles` into your home directory.
-Everything is configured and tweaked within `~/.dotfiles`.
+Everything is configured within `~/.dotfiles`.

-The main file you'll want to change right off the bat is `zsh/zshrc.symlink`, which sets up a few paths that'll be different on your particular machine.
+Before you run setup, you should probably check everything out and tweak stuff.
+Notably on OSX, you may not want to install Homebrew and my list of packages.
+The install script is `osx-only/homebrew/install.sh` and the list of packages is `osx-only/homebrew/Brewfile`.

 ## thanks